 Ah yes, vegemite.
 Not everyone is a fan of this vegetable flavored yeast extract and can you really blame them?

-This savoury spread is an acquired taste for sure, as even a thin layer can be too much for some.
+This savory spread is an acquired taste for sure, as even a thin layer can be too much for some.

 Commonly spread on toast (though I have seen it go well with a variety of foods), it’s found in most kitchens throughout Australia ever since it was invented back in 1922.